How to Apply for the Real Estate Exam in California

 Those certificates are proof that you completed your pre-licensing education and that you’re ready to take the next step.

-What to Include in Your Real Estate Exam Application
+What You Need for Your Real Estate Exam Application

 To apply for the real estate exam, you must send in an application to the Department of Real Estate containing: